Judge hits 51st HR as Yankees snap skid, top Angels 7-4 – KION546

 TRAINER’S ROOM

-Angels: RHP Michael Lorenzen will make one last rehab start before he returns, interim manager Phil Nevin said.
+Angels: RHP Michael Lorenzen will make one last rehab start before he returns, Nevin said.
 Lorenzen has been out since early July with discomfort in his pitching shoulder.

 UP NEXT